 U.S. Hispanics have been in most of the U.S. since the U.S. became the U.S., and as a cultural group, they are the second largest.
 If other communities that have been historically marginalized show a similar pattern, at least for 40% of the U.S. population political orientation is not as important of a factor in predicting perceptions of climate change as are values like familism.

 This has implications for how groups like EDF communicate our work and build support for solutions that allow humans to live and prosper with the rest of nature.

 For example, many activists feel older generations are a “lost cause” on climate.
 But, for people with strong familism values, seeing parents, children and peers of all ages protect nature can motivate their own action and support.

-As we celebrate Hispanic Heritage Month, let’s all be mindful and listen not only to our elders, but also the voices of our youth and think of the broader family that is this country.
+For the environment, let’s all be mindful and listen not only to our elders, but also the voices of our youth and think of the broader family that is this country.

 Act when it matters most

 Every day more than 60 people sign up for news and alerts, to find out when their support helps most.
 Will you join them?
 (Read our privacy statement.)